gowachin/matreex/vignettes/Harvesting.md

 Harvesting models
 ================

-This vignette illustrate how to use harvesting scenarii with `{matreex}` package.
-An harvesting scenario is a simulation modification that will trigger some additional death in defined size distribution.
-This distribution is differenciated from base mortality and is saved and exported for each simulation.
+This vignette illustrates how to use harvesting scenarii with `{matreex}` package.
+An harvesting scenario provides the rules and the periodicity to trigger harvesting of trees in each size classes.
+The harvested trees are saved and exported for each simulation time step.

-This document will skip the usage of basic function that are shown in [a previous introduction vignette](matreex.html).
+The basic `{matreex}` functions are shown in [a previous introduction vignette](matreex.html).

 # Simulations input

 ## Define a species

-The first step of IPM integration.
-This part is common with basic usage of the package so nothing is very important here.
+The first step is the IPM integration.
+This part is common with basic usage of the package, so nothing is very important here.

 **Please keep in mind this computation is intensive and may take few minutes !**